wallarm/product-documentation/docs/latest/updating-migrating/separate-postanalytics.md

 **Debian and Ubuntu**

-1. Open the file with the Wallarm WAF repository address in the installed text editor.
+1. Open the file with the Wallarm repository address in the installed text editor.
 In this instruction, **vim** is used.

     ```bash
     sudo vim /etc/apt/sources.list.d/wallarm.list